-Amrit Dhanoa Chair of the Young Barristers' Committee 2024
+Michael Harwood Chair, Young Barristers' Committee

-Lachlan Stewart Vice Chair of the Young Barristers' Committee 2024
+Amrit Dhanoa Vice Chair, Young Barristers' Committee

 Establishing your network

 No matter the type of organisation or chambers you have joined, or the practice area you have chosen, getting to know the culture and what is expected of you in the first few years of practice is vital.
 Finding allies in senior practitioners, members of chambers or senior individuals in your organisation is essential, as is talking to people who are a few years ahead of you to hear advice and share experiences.